-Michael Dodd is an international communications-boosting speaker and one-time broadcast journalist who helps managing directors, chief executives and their teams convey their message – face-to-face, through the news media and on the web.
+Michael Dodd is an international communications-boosting speaker and one-time broadcast journalist who helps audiences and training participants get their message across – face-to-face, through the news media and on the web.

-Michael’s had face-to-face speaking engagements on six continents – and does speaking events virtually for audiences around the world.
+Michael’s had speaking and training engagements on six continents – and does events virtually when circumstances require.

-He’s been awarded the “New Speaker of the Year” title from the Academy for Chief Executives.
+He’s been awarded the “New Speaker of the Year” title by the Academy for Chief Executives.

 Michael’s book “Great Answers To Tough Questions At Work“, published by Wiley, has been given “Management Gold” endorsement by the Chartered Management Institute after it was shortlisted for the Management Book of the Year Award.

-His work as a communications-boosting speaker and media interview coach draws upon his experience as a foreign correspondent in Europe and a political reporter covering the one of the world’s toughest democratic arenas – the Australian Parliament in Canberra.
+His work as a communications-boosting speaker, media interview response trainer and presentation coach draws upon his experience as a foreign correspondent in Europe and a political reporter covering the one of the world’s toughest democratic arenas – the Australian Parliament in Canberra.

-He speaks with audiences of business leaders, sales teams, United Nations’ officials, diplomats and civil servants to give great answers to tough questions in media interviews and in other professional conversations.
+Michael speaks with audiences of business leaders, sales teams, United Nations’ officials, housing teams, diplomats and civil servants to give more impressive presentations – and great answers to tough questions in media interviews and in other professional conversations.

-Michael’s been Berlin Correspondent and London Correspondent for the Australian Broadcasting Corporation and has filed reports from and about all the major European countries and the United States.
-He covered Eastern and Central Europe before, during and after the 1989 revolutions for the ABC, the BBC World Service and Radio New Zealand.
 He interviewed the leader of the Solidarity Free Trade Union Movement, Lech Walesa, in Gdansk while he was leading the Solidarity Free Trade Union movement which helped overthrow European communism.
-Michael questioned Vaclav Havel during the Velvet Revolution in Czechoslovakia before his rise to the country’s presidency.
+Michael questioned Vaclav Havel during the Velvet Revolution in Czechoslovakia before the dissident playwright’s rise to the national presidency.